annotation/text-fabric/docs/Use/Browser.md

 ??? abstract "About"
     You can close the TF kernel and web server by pressing Ctrl-C in the terminal or command prompt where you have started `text-fabric`.
+    It will prompt you to ask if you really want to shut down the kernel.
+    If you leave it on, a next TF browser session will connect to it, which is quicker than to start up a fresh kernel.

 ??? abstract "Clean up"
-    Before starting up, the TF browser will check if there are no running processes left from an earlier run.
-    If so, it will kill them.

-    You can also manually clean up yourself:
+    You can also manually clean up TF related processes:

     `text-fabric app -k`